All the best experiences

 Apart from its comfortable rooms, this guesthouse in Keflavik is near town amenities like supermarkets, restaurants, and the coastal walkway.

-Other accommodations in Keflavik you can check out include Airport Hotel Aurora Star and Hotel Duus
+Other accommodations in Keflavik include Airport Hotel Aurora Star and Hotel Duus

 Attractions Near Keflavik Airport

 Upon arrival at the Keflavik International Airport, don’t miss the chance to visit nearby attractions.
-After all, the area is home to some of the most beautiful and popular attractions in Iceland.
+After all, the area is home to some of the most beautiful attractions and the best things to do in Iceland.

 Blue Lagoon from Keflavik Airport